-Because entry to the port area is via the water, rather than by land through the port secure area, field teams are not required to obtain formal security clearance before entering the port (Brett Armour, Security Manager, NorthPort, pers. comm.).
-Team members are to carry photo-identification when in the port area and will not step onto any area within the port secure area without first obtaining permission from port security.
-Whangarei Harbour Radio (monitored by port security) is to be informed as survey vessels enter the port area.
-Harbour Radio notified prior to divers entering the water at each location within the port.
+Because entry to the port area is via the water, rather than by land through the port secure area, field teams are not required to obtain formal security clearance before entering the port.
+Port Otago Security requires the names and identification type and number of all those entering the port security zone during the survey.
+Team members are to carry photoidentification when in the port area and will not step onto any area within the port secure area without first obtaining permission from port security.
+Port Otago Radio (monitored by port security) is to be informed as survey vessels enter the port area.
+Port security are informed (via Port Otago Radio) prior to deployment of traps in the port area, and when divers are entering the water at each location within the port.